 With poets using the Earth itself as a mode of composition for textual erasures and explorations of physical systems in relation to poetics, I imagine a future where an astronaut-poet might plant an adamantine sound poem in the icy particle rings of Saturn to see if it could withstand bombardments and pressures from the cosmos.
 Perhaps the icy particles would play the decomposing sound poem, changing as it decays, to a live audience on a nearby space station.
 Maybe the poem would be titled after the language of celestial mechanics: “Orbital Resonances.”

-While Stephen Collis, Jordan Scott, Bhanu Kapil, and mIEKAL aND are not astronauts, they are, to my mind, psychonaut explorers of language and ecology, among other subjects.
+While Stephen Collis, Jordan Scott, Bhanu Kapil, and mIEKAL aND are not astronauts, they are, to my mind, psychonaut explorers of language and ecology.
 Leaving open copies of Charles Darwin’s On the Origin of Species in five distinct ecosystems in British Columbia and photographing the ecological decomposition, Stephen Collis and Jordan Scott, in their collaborative book, Decomp (Coach House Books, 2013) write:

 Dear Reader, we calm the waves that are particles that are waves that are rolling through matter quantum and gathered now near this word sou, the re being of bodies, the earth unre able.
 Do we feign reflection?
 Say textual decomposition is no mere figure of natural process.
 Say natural processes are in fact figures too.
 Even the monstrous wordlessness we abode by here, no feedback, gaping maw.
 Just zone, its permeable and moving boundary.
 The book is buried and we cannot read a thing.
 The sea beside us.
 Secret motions of branches, forest language, imperfect tendrils ersl ess.